-Beginners' Norwegian (NORW 111) is designed to develop ability in reading and writing Norwegian with a strong emphasis on the development of comprehension and oral and written communication.
-During this process you will participate in a wide variety of interactive activities and be exposed to contemporary Norwegian culture.
-Activities consisting of individual, paired, and small group work are designed to give you ample opportunity not just to actively practice your speaking ability but also to develop your language skills for real-life situations outside the classroom.
-Moreover, the inclusion of music and film will offer a unique approach to enhance your awareness of Norwegian culture while aiding in the practice of communication skills.
+Course Description: Beginners' Norwegian (NORW 112) is a continuation of NORW 111.
+The course is designed to develop ability in reading and writing Norwegian with a strong emphasis on the development of comprehension and oral and written communication.
+During this process students will participate in a wide variety of interactive activities and be exposed to contemporary Norwegian culture.
+Pair and group work are integral parts of this course.
+Such activities are designed to give students ample opportunity not just to actively practice speaking ability but also to develop language skills for real-life situations outside the classroom.
+Moreover, the inclusion of music and film will offer a unique approach to enhance students' awareness of Norwegian culture while aiding in the practice of communication skills.